mliarakos/spark-typed-ops/README.md

 case class Info(name: String, email: String)

 ds.project[Info] // compiles to: ds.select(ds.col("name"), ds.col("email")).as[Info]

+// ... and more!
 ```

 Dataset columns are accessed in a type-safe manner, so errors (e.g. misspelled or non-existent columns) are caught by the compiler.
 The operations are then converted to equivalent untyped DataFrame operations for improved runtime performance.
 In addition, the simple approach to specifying columns is easily supported by IDEs for autocompletion and refactoring.
+Find out more about [getting started](#getting-started), the [motivation](#motivation) behind the library, and its complete [usage](#usage).

 This project was inspired by [Frameless](https://github.com/typelevel/frameless) and [scala-nameof](https://github.com/dwickern/scala-nameof).
 Its goal is to remain lightweight and not to introduce a new API on top of Spark.
 As such, it provides only simple operations with type-safe column access.
 For a more complete type-safe extension to Spark, consider [Frameless](https://github.com/typelevel/frameless).